dhis2/developer-portal/docs/tutorials/app-runtime-mutation.md

 title: Updating data with mutations
 ---

-This tutorial is a continuation of the [DHIS2 application runtime](/docs/app-runtime/getting-started) tutorial on [Data Query](/docs/tutorials/app-runtime-query).
+This tutorial is a continuation of the [DHIS2 application runtime](/docs/app-runtime/getting-started) tutorial on [Dynamic Data Queries](/docs/tutorials/app-runtime-dynamic-query).

 In this section we will: